 A WWI-era battery consisting of two 4.7-inch quick-firing guns on concrete mounts, with a concrete magazine and a wooden battery commander's post.
 One 4.7-inch field gun was moved here from Chapel Point (see below) in May 1917, with a third concrete mount built in August 1918.
 During WWII a fire-control observation post and two searchlights were located here, located within the WWI battery site.
 To the west was located the over-water Naval Anti-Aircraft Firing Range (1942 - 1943) for training naval gun crews.

 ¤¤ Chapel Point Battery (2)

 (1914 - 1917, 1940 - 1948), near Sydney Mines

 Located on the southern side of Lloyd's Cove, near Church Street and Amber Drive.
 In August 1914 two 4.7-inch field guns were emplaced in a temporary earthwork battery on the 120-foot ridge about 700 yards behind the point.
 They were removed in November 1915.
 In October 1916 one 4.7-inch field gun was re-emplaced on the 160-foot ridge behind the point.
 It was relocated to Cranberry Head (see above) in May 1917.
 In 1940 two 4.7-inch MK7 quick-firing guns were emplaced here, later replaced in 1944 with two 4-inch twin barrelled MK16 guns.
-This was the WWII examination battery until decommissioned in 1943.
+This was the examination battery for the harbour defence.
 A four-story concrete fire-control observation post was also located here, disguised as a church.
 Three searchlight positions were also located here in WWII.
 Extensive concrete remnants still remain, including the FC tower.
 The site is now town property.
-See also Canadian Register of Historic Places

 ¤¤ Stubbert's Point Battery